Theokalo/rakuten-replica/README.md

     <li><a href="http://localhost:8080/" target="_blank">http://localhost:8080/</a></li>
 </ul>

-If everything is set well you will something like the picture bellow.
+If everything is set well you will see something like the picture bellow.

 ![Image](./src/assets/Capture.PNG)